speakercorps/proposals/individual_work/rocher_blithe/railsconf_draft.markdown

 Many experienced Rails developers have never internationalized a Rails application but it's a useful and marketable skill that even a novice developer can learn.

 Much like testing, internationalization (i18n) of a Rails application shouldn’t be an afterthought.
-The process of internationalization can help save time and simplify a codebase even for apps with only one language.
+The process of internationalization can help save time and simplify a codebase even for only one language.

 We’ll cover the process of internationalizing a Rails application along with some of the most useful gems and services.